A few artists who create awesome mathematical art!

 As a gifted kid, M.C.
 Escher fascinated me.
 Without a doubt, he continues to fascinate the gifted kids I work with.
 Here are some links to inspire a study of Escher in your classroom.

-Here’s how I differentiated the Houghton Mifflin comprehension skill of “Compare & Contrast” for my gifted sixth grade students, who have been successfully comparing and contrasting since kindergarten.
+Here’s how I differentiated the reading skill of “Compare & Contrast” for my students, who have been successfully comparing and contrasting since kindergarten.
 Students investigated artists, developed a haiku, and learned how to shade with pencils.